-Students who have registered to participate in an activity are expected to participate in all practices as set by the coaches and athletic director.
+Students who are out for an activity are expected to participate in all practices as set by the coaches and athletic director.
 While at practice, students are expected to give their very best effort and be encouraging to their fellow participants.
 Additionally, students are to display good sportsmanship and respect for coaches.